yulei/amk/README.md

 ```

 ## Note:
-If want to compile keyboards made by nrf52 (like the hhkbble), the [NRF5 SDK](https://www.nordicsemi.com/Software-and-Tools/Software/nRF5-SDK) must be downloaded and unzipped to ```nrf5_sdk```.
-The current version
-used by amk was 17.0.2
+If want to compile keyboards which were made by nrf52 (like the hhkbble), the [NRF5 SDK](https://www.nordicsemi.com/Software-and-Tools/Software/nRF5-SDK) must be downloaded and unzipped to the ```nrf5_sdk``` directory.
+The current version used by amk was 17.0.2.